jesshohohoho/learnyloopy/UserGuide.md

 - Students acknowledge that their personal information will be securely stored by LearnLoop.

 ### ***For Tutors***
-- Tutors acknowledge that their personal information, including full name, teaching experience, and hourly rates, will be publicly displayed.
+- Tutors acknowledge that their personal information, such as full name, teaching experience, and hourly rates, will be publicly displayed.
 - Tutors acknowledge that their contact information, such as email and phone number, will be shared with Students once a tutoring arrangement is made.

 ### ***Responsibilities of LearnLoop***